In The "Year Of Surprises," U.K. Bond Markets Manage Their Way

 By Heather Mcardle

 UK bond markets managed to perform well, with significant YTD returns during a year filled with public vote surprises, as well as both rate decreases and hikes globally.
-The S&P U.K. Investment Grade Corporate Bond Index had a YTD return of 10.75% as of Dec.
-21, 2016, while the S&P U.K. Gilt Bond Index gained 8.72%.
-During the same period, corporate bond yields tightened 76 bps and U.K. gilts have tightened 57 bps, but not without some swings in between.
+The S&P U.K. Investment Grade Corporate Bond Index had a YTD return of 10.75% as of December 21, 2016, while the S&P U.K. Gilt Bond Index gained 8.72%.
+During the same period, corporate bond yields tightened 76 bps and UK gilts tightened 57 bps, but not without some swings in between.

 In June 2016, UK bond markets responded to the unexpected Brexit vote by tightening, which equates to bond prices going up and yields going down.
-The S&P U.K. Gilt Bond Index tightened 28 bps, as uncertainty over the Brexit’s effect on the UK economy prompted market participants to buy bonds with the highest quality—UK gilts—a phenomenon known as the “flight to quality” effect.
-Despite the uncertainty of Brexit’s effect on UK corporations, the S&P U.K. Investment Grade Corporate Bond Index also tightened by a more modest 5 bps.
+The S&P U.K. Gilt Bond Index tightened 28 bps, as uncertainty over the Brexit's effect on the UK economy prompted market participants to buy bonds with the highest quality - UK gilts - a phenomenon known as the "flight to quality" effect.
+Despite the uncertainty of Brexit's effect on UK corporations, the S&P U.K. Investment Grade Corporate Bond Index also tightened by a more modest 5 bps.

 August saw yields sink to their lowest point of the year (and highest prices) after the Bank of England (BoE) cut rates for the first time in seven years.
 Rates were cut to a record low of 0.25% from 0.5%, and the BoE also expanded its quantitative easing program.
 Bond markets generally react to the lowering of rates by rallying, causing yields to go down.
 The S&P U.K. Gilt Bond Index saw yields as low as 0.65%, while the S&P U.K. Investment Grade Corporate Bond Index was as low as 1.89%.